Icogne: Religion

 From the 2000 census, 326 or 80.7% were Roman Catholic, while 26 or 6.4% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 3 members of an Orthodox church (or about 0.74% of the population).
 There were 2 individuals (or about 0.50% of the population) who were Jewish, and 2 (or about 0.50% of the population) who were Islamic.
 There was 1 person who was Buddhist.
 26 (or about 6.44% of the population) belonged to no church, are agnostic or atheist, and 18 individuals (or about 4.46% of the population) did not answer the question.

 Education

 In Icogne about 145 or (35.9%) of the population have completed non-mandatory upper secondary education, and 66 or (16.3%) have completed additional higher education (either university or a Fachhochschule).
 Of the 66 who completed tertiary schooling, 34.8% were Swiss men, 31.8% were Swiss women, 22.7% were non-Swiss men and 10.6% were non-Swiss women.

 As of 2000, there were 62 students from Icogne who attended schools outside the municipality.

+Icogne is one of the participating municipalities in the Écoles des Villages organization, which maintains six school sites. École Primaire Lens-Icogne in Lens is the school site of the community.

+The Bibliothèque de Crans-Montana and Bibliothèque-Mediathèque Sierre, two libraries, are in surrounding municipalities.